The Last Days and Signs of Christ’s Return

 When Jesus’ disciples asked Him, “What will be the sign of Your coming, and of the end of the age?”, He identified four types of end-time sign:

-- Signs in the church – apostasy, false Christs, and persecution
+- Signs in the church – worldwide gospel preaching, persecution, apostasy, false prophets …

 Jesus said that when we see these signs then “know that the kingdom of God is near” (Luke 21.31).
 In Mathew 24.33 He said, “know that (the end) is near – at the doors“.
 Consider the last point.
 Prophecy says that the last days timeline (chronology of major end-time world events) is closely tied to the people and land of Israel.
 Put simply, when world events center on Israel then we are near – very near – to the end of the age.
 Jesus said that when Israel emerges onto the world scene, those who are watching will know that His return is imminent, even “at the doors“.
 At this time, Israel will become a visible sign for the nations, a sign of the reality of the God of the Bible.
 As prophecy says:

 He will set up a sign (Israel) for the nations (Isa 11.12)

 We will examine the last days timeline and how it relates to Israel, but first it is necessary to understand the Parable of the Fig Tree.
 This is the key to unlocking the mystery of what is now happening in the world.